 At first she sought but did not find, but when she persevered it happened that she found what she was looking for.
 When our desires are not satisfied, they grow stronger, and becoming stronger they take hold of their object.
 Holy desires likewise grow with anticipation, and if they do not grow they are not really desires.
 Anyone who succeeds in attaining the truth has burned with such a great love.
 As David says: My soul has thirsted for the living God; when shall I come and appear before the face of God?
 And so also in the Song of Songs the Church says: I was wounded by love; and again: My soul is melted with love.

 Woman, why are you weeping?
 Whom do you seek?
 She is asked why she is sorrowing so that her desire might be strengthened; for when she mentions whom she is seeking, her love is kindled all the more ardently.

 Jesus says to her: Mary.
 Jesus is not recognized when he calls her “woman”; so he calls her by name, as though he were saying: Recognize me as I recognize you; for I do not know you as I know others; I know you as yourself.
 And so Mary, once addressed by name, recognizes who is speaking.
 She immediately calls him rabboni, that is to say, teacher, because the one whom she sought outwardly was the one who inwardly taught her to keep on searching.

-Almighty God, whose blessed Son restored St. Mary Magdalene to health of body and mind, and called her to be a witness of his resurrection: Mercifully grant that by thy grace we may be healed of all our infirmities and know thee in the power of his endless life; who with thee and the Holy Spirit liveth and reigneth, one God, now and for ever.
+O Almighty God, whose blessed Son did call and sanctify Mary Magdalene to be a witness to his Resurrection: mercifully grant that by thy grace, and assisted by her prayers, we may be healed of all our infirmities, and always serve thee in the power of his endless life; who liveth and reigneth with thee, in the unity of the Holy Spirit, ever one God, world without end.
 Amen.